d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 ```

-Summing all the elements in the `ndarray` yields an `ndarray` with only one element.
+Summing all the elements in the tensor yields a tensor with only one element.

 ```{.python .input}
 x.sum()